-Carl has almost 20 years of training experience under his belt.
+Carl has 21 years of training experience under his belt.
 He’s worked out from home for his entire life.
 Starting off in his bedroom, Carl dreamt of one day having his own home gym.
 As soon as he bought his first house, he used money he’d saved by working out from home, to invest in some quality equipment.
 He now has a seriously kitted-out home gym.

-Where did you start your fitness journey?
+How did you start your fitness journey?

-My fitness journey began nearly 20 years ago from training in my bedroom, back yard, and parents’ garage.
+My fitness journey began just over 20 years ago from training in my bedroom, back yard, and parents’ garage.
 I was teased in school by a girl who humiliated me in front of everyone about my appearance.
 That same day I went home and vowed that it would never ever happen to me again.
 I built my own dumbbells in my bedroom from wood and some old concrete weights, bought a pull up bar, and didn't sleep until I had done 100 push-ups and 100 sit-ups every night.
 I fell in love with it and haven’t looked back since!

 My goals changed as I fell in love with it.
 It started out as an “I’ll show you” kind of thing, and then as time went on, it became more about me finding my passion.
 My targets then became get bigger, get stronger, and get better!

 The best thing for me is that the gym is mine!
 I can do what I want in it, whenever I want.
 If I have an idea for an exercise or a hack then I can just walk in and try it, even at 11pm at night.
 I also love how it’s right there, it’s just so convenient.
 I don’t need a membership or to drive 25mins to a different location.
 Plus, this way I have no excuse to not train!

 How long did it take to finish building your home gym?